benders5e/benders5e/bender.md

 These rules are optional.

+- **General simplifications.** For simplicity of calculations, many numbers have been rounded.
+A year consists of 12 30-day months or 360 days.

 - **Phases of the Moon.** In this setting, the period of the lunar phases (the synodic month) is rounded to 30 days and begins with the new moon.
 The phases are broken down as follows:
-  - new moon (day 1),
+  - 1 day new moon (day 1),
-  - waxing crescent (days 2-8),
+  - 7 days waxing crescent (days 2-8),
-  - first quarter (day 9),
+  - 1 day first quarter (day 9),
-  - waxing gibbous (days 10-15),
+  - 6 days waxing gibbous (days 10-15),
-  - full moon (day 16),
+  - 1 day full moon (day 16),
-  - waning gibbous (days 17-22),
+  - 6 days waning gibbous (days 17-22),
-  - last quarter (day 23),
+  - 1 day last quarter (day 23),
-  - waning crescent (days 24-30),
+  - 7 days waning crescent (days 24-30),
-  - new moon (day 1 of the next cycle).
+  - 1 day new moon (day 1 of the next cycle).

+Whether the moon is out during the day or night depends on its phase.
+- New moon: during the day <!-- waxing crescent: during the majority of end of the day, minority of beginning of the night -->
+- First quarter: during the second half of the day and the first half of the night <!-- waxing gibbous: during the minority of end of the day, majority of beginning of the night -->
+- Full: during the night <!-- waning gibbous: during majority of end of the night, minority of beginning of the day -->
+- Last quarter: during the second half of the night and the first half of the day <!-- waning crescent: minority of end of night, majority of beginning of the day -->

 Waterbenders are strengthened as the moon grows fuller, reaching their peak during the full moon.
-- **Eclipses.** Firebenders lose their bending during a solar eclipse, and waterbenders lose theirs during a lunar eclipse.
+- **Eclipses.** Solar eclipses always occur during a new moon, and lunar eclipses during a full moon.
+Firebenders lose their bending during a solar eclipse, and waterbenders lose theirs during a lunar eclipse.

 - **Comets.** Individual comets are periodic, but on the whole, the passing of a comet does not follow a periodic pattern and as such it is the prerogative of the DM when a comet passes.
 Comets strengthen firebenders.